Multi-Particle Diffusion Limited Aggregation: Proof of Theorem

-To do this, we will define a sequence of scales $R_1,R_2,\ldots$, where $R_k$ is to measure the radius of the region inside which encapsulation takes place, and $R_k$ is increasing with $k$.
+To do this, we will define a sequence of scales $R_1,R_2,\ldots$, with $R_k$ increasing with $k$.
+The value of $R_k$ represents the radius of the region inside which encapsulation takes place at scale $k$.
+(Later when making this argument rigorous, for each scale $k$ we will need to introduce several radii, but to simplify the discussion here we can think for the moment that $R_k$ gives the radius of the red circles in Figures~\ref{fig:poverview}, and that the radius of the yellow circles at scale $k$ is just a constant times $R_k$.)
 The larger the cluster of seeds of $\eta^2$, the larger $k$ must be.
 We will treat the scales in order, starting from scale $1$.
 This procedure is illustrated in Figure~\ref{fig:proof} for the encapsulation of the configuration in Figure~\ref{fig:poverview}(a).
 Once all clusters of scale $k-1$ or below have been treated, we look at all remaining (untreated) clusters that are not too big to be encapsulated at scale $k$.
 If two clusters of scale $k$ are too close to each other, so that their corresponding red circles intersect, we will not carry out the encapsulation and will treat these clusters as if they were one cluster from a larger scale, as illustrated in Figure~\ref{fig:proof}(a).
-After disregarding these, all remaining clusters of scale $k$ are disjoint and can be treated independently.
+After disregarding these, all remaining clusters of scale $k$ are disjoint and can be treated independently using the more refined Proposition~\ref{pro:encapsulate2}.
+The $\Pi_\iota$ will be the clusters of scale smaller than $k$ that happen to fall inside the red circle of the cluster of scale $k$.
 Although small and going very fast to zero with $k$, the probability that the encapsulation procedure fails is still positive.
 So it will happen that some encapsulation will fail, as illustrated by the vertex at the top of Figure~\ref{fig:proof}(a).
-If this happens for some cluster of scale $k$, we then take the whole area inside the red circle that would have been produced if the encapsulation procedure at scale $k$ had succeeded, and consider it as a larger cluster of $\eta^2(0)$, leaving it to be treated at a larger scale, as in Figure~\ref{fig:proof}(b).
+If this happens for some cluster of scale $k$, which is an event measurable with respect to the passage times inside a red circle of scale $k$ containing the $\eta^2$ seeds of that cluster, we then take the whole area inside this red circle and consider it as a larger cluster of $\eta^2(0)$ seeds, leaving it to be treated at a larger scale, as in Figure~\ref{fig:proof}(b).
 Then we turn to the next scale, as in Figure~\ref{fig:proof}(c,d).